Monastery of Osios Loukas in Arachova

-The Monastery of Osios Loukas in Distomo, Arachova: The Monastery of Osios Loukas is an 11th century monastery located in the area of Distomo, about 30 km from Arachova.
-This monastery is the epitomy of the Byzantine architecture while it is also included in the UNESCO World Heritage list.
+The Monastery of Osios Loukas in Distomo, Arachova: The Monastery of Osios Loukas is an 11th-century monastery located in the area of Distomo, about 30 km from Arachova.
+This monastery is the epitome of the Byzantine architecture while it is also included in the UNESCO World Heritage list.

 The exterior wall of this church displays the glorious image of Joshua dressed in armor like a soldier of faith.
 There was a prophesy connected to that monastery, that Saint Lucas had foreseen the conquest of Crete by a Byzantine emperor.
 So, when indeed Crete was captured (959-963) by Emperor Romanos II, the pilgrims painted this fresco to honor Saint Lucas.

 It is believed that the monastery was famous and rich in its time.
 It derived its wealth mostly because pilgrims would come to pay homage to the tomb of Saint Lucas, which exuded Myron (a nice smell) and could work miracles.
 A few decades later, the bones of Saint Lucas were transferred to Rome.

 The churches of the monastery include valuable relics, altar cloths, gold and silver plates, beautiful frescoes and mosaics.
 Of course, time and conquerors have damaged many of them, but they are still representative of the Byzantine church architecture.